SpartnerNL/Laravel-Excel/docs/import/config.md

 # Import by Config

-When using advanced Excel files (e.g. without any heading columns), it can be complicated to import those.
+When using advanced Excel files (e.g. without any heading columns), it can be complicated to import these.
-`->byConfig()` will help you handle with this problem.
+`->byConfig()` will help you handle this problem.

 Inside `excel::import.sheets` config you can find an example.